 “Scott Sanderson and Parker Hampson are in that class, right?”

 “Do you have a problem with the class?”

 “Well, yeah!
 It’s first period.
 That’s way too early for a math class, in my opinion,” she said.

 “Let’s grab the boyfriends and Greg and go to another delightful fifth period ensnared in declensions, vocabulary, and translations,” Heather said.

 So that’s what we did, and the five of us headed for Spanish 3.
 Of course, Heather and I congratulated Todd and Brian along the way, and they were stopped in the halls by other kids wanting to do the same.
-Fortunately we got to our seats just before the final bell.
+Fortunately, we got to our seats just before the final bell.

 Seventh period football practice was a guided repeat of this morning’s practice.
 Coach Kavanaugh had us do calisthenics to warm up.
 Then he laid rings on the field and we jumped from one to another to help our agility.
-Next he has us try to move a blocking dummy when four kid were hanging onto it.
+Next he had us try to move a blocking dummy when four other kids were hanging onto it.
 Finally we had some ‘light’ contact drills.
 I enjoyed the contact.
 It felt good to block other guys, and figure out how to get around them when I had the ball.
 Now, this was real football!

 At dinner I could tell that Todd was wound up tight as a drum.
 We sat down and got the usual, “Anything interesting at school today?” from his folks.